Addressing the Underlying Causes of Addiction

 What Is Cognitive-Behavioral Therapy?

-Cognitive-behavioral therapy (CBT) is a type of psychotherapy that is used to modify a person’s attitudes and behaviors and as a result, change the way they feel.
-This is accomplished with therapeutic sessions that focus on the thoughts, beliefs, and attitudes of the person and how they relate to behaviors in regards to coping with emotional issues.
+Cognitive behavioral therapy is used to modify a person’s attitudes and behaviors and as a result, change the way they feel.
+This is accomplished with therapeutic sessions that focus on the thoughts, beliefs, and attitudes of the person and how they relate to behaviors.

 CBT was invented by psychiatrist Aaron Beck when he discovered that identifying emotion-filled thoughts that automatically occur in the mind was the key to understanding and overcoming emotional difficulties.
 Within the realm of substance abuse treatment, cognitive-behavioral therapy was developed as a way to treat alcoholism and prevent chronic relapse.
 It was later it was adjusted to treat individuals addicted to cocaine.

 CBT provides invaluable skills that clients will continue to use long after the completion of their long-term alcohol and drug rehab program.
-Research has shown that cognitive-behavioral therapy can be even more beneficial in substance abuse treatment when it is combined with other evidence-based treatment modalities, medications, and additional behavioral therapies, such as contingency management or 12-step facilitation therapy.
+Research shows that cognitive behavioral therapy can be even more beneficial in substance abuse treatment when it is combined with other evidence-based treatment modalities, medications, and additional behavioral therapies, such as contingency management or 12-step facilitation therapy.

 Benefits of Cognitive-Behavioral Therapy